stonepros/stone/doc/rados/operations/cache-tiering.rst

 Setting up a backing storage pool typically involves one of two scenarios:

-- **Standard Storage**: In this scenario, the pool stores multiple copies of an object in the Ceph Storage Cluster.
+- **Standard Storage**: In this scenario, the pool stores multiple copies of an object in the Stone Storage Cluster.

 - **Erasure Coding:** In this scenario, the pool uses erasure coding to store data much more efficiently with a small performance tradeoff.

 In the standard storage scenario, you can setup a CRUSH rule to establish the failure domain (e.g., osd, host, chassis, rack, row, etc.).
-Ceph OSD Daemons perform optimally when all storage drives in the rule are of the same size, speed (both RPMs and throughput) and type.
+Stone OSD Daemons perform optimally when all storage drives in the rule are of the same size, speed (both RPMs and throughput) and type.
 See `CRUSH Maps`_ for details on creating a rule.
 Once you have created a rule, create